Support for ABI Delivery

 If you feel it would be appropriate for you to be trained to deliver ABIs in your role, it is possible to start this process with the Turas Module, available via NHS Highland.
 We can then offer follow up training.
 Turas could also be a useful refresher session for you.

-The visual below highlights some of the key facts around the impact of alcohol on the lives of people in Scotland.
+The following visual highlights some of the key facts around the impact of alcohol on the lives of people in Scotland.
 It can help remind us why we deliver ABIs or can be used to explain to people why we ask about alcohol.

 The Impact of Alcohol in Scotland Infographic. £3.6 Billion spent on dealing with alcohol related harm in Scotland each year. £1 Billion more than Scotland's entire education budget.
 There are over 16,000 places to buy alcohol in Scotland, 16 times more alcohol outlets than GP practices.
 Each year around 96% of applications for new licensed premises are approved.
 Every 15 minutes someone in Scotland is hospitalised with an alcohol related illness.
 In deprived areas therea re 40% more places to buy alcohol than in more affluent places.
 Scottish neighbourhoods with the most alcohol outlets have double the alcohol-related death rate compared to those with the fewest outlets.
 Centre for Research on Environment, Society and Health (CRESH) Logo, The University of Edinburgh Logo, University of Glasgow Logo, Alcohol Focus Logo, Economic and Social Research Council Logo, Scottish Collaboration for Public Health Research and Policy Logo